 A typical small business website takes 2-3 months to build.
-A good rule of thumb is to plan on one month for every 5 web pages.
-That means a simple 5-page website takes a month, a 10-page website takes 2 months, and a 20-page website takes roughly 3-4 months.
-Since most small business websites are 10-15 pages, 2-3 months is a good estimate from initial contact with a web design firm until your website is published and live.
+A good rule of thumb is to plan on spending one month for every five web pages.
+That means a simple 5-page website takes a month, a 10-page website takes two months, and a 20-page website takes roughly 3-4 months.
+Since most small business websites are 10-15 pages, 2-3 months is a reasonable estimate from initial contact with a web design firm until your website is published and live.

 What impacts the completion date?

-The timeline to build your website depends mostly upon:
+The timeline to build your website depends mainly upon the following:

 1. Number of web pages

-A typical small business website comes in at around 10-15 web pages.
-Smaller websites with a handful of web pages can be built in a month.
+A typical small business website is 10-15 web pages.
+Most web design firms can build smaller websites with a handful of web pages in about 30 days.
 Larger websites (20+ web pages) can take several months to create.

 2. Experience of your web designer

 Any web design firm can build a decent website, but more experienced firms are also skilled in project management.
-They know when to push, and when to allow time for creativity and revision.
-Inexperienced firms often lack procedures and discipline, leading to delays, confusion around next steps, and projects that drag out for months beyond promised timelines.
+They know when to push forward and when to allow time for creativity and editing.
+Inexperienced firms often lack procedures and discipline, leading to delays, confusion, and projects that drag out for months beyond promised deadlines.

 3. Your content and turnaround time

-If your website content hasn't been created before you begin a web design project, it will likely be the biggest driver of your timeline.
-Writing marketing copy for the website is something many small business owners don't like doing, so it gets dragged out.
-Also, often times the content requires multiple sets of eyes or sign-offs from various team members.
-That's a common place for delays to occur, as the project sits idle awaiting content (for example team bios) to be created, reviewed, and approved.
+If you're still working on your website content as you start a web design project, it will likely be the biggest driver of your timeline.
+Most small business owners prefer to spend their time doing something other than writing marketing copy, so it often gets put off.
+Also, content usually requires multiple sets of eyes or sign-offs from various team members.
+That's a common source of delays, as the project sits idle, awaiting content (e.g., team bios) that must be written, reviewed, and approved.

-Because it's a collaborative effort between two companies, and everyone these days is busy.
 Building a website is a joint project between you and your web designer or web development firm.
-This back-and-forth process inherently includes lag time because you still have a business to run (and a life to live).
-That means everything from long weekends to busy days to an absence or illness can easily extend a project by weeks or months.
+This back-and-forth process inherently includes lag time because you still have a business to run and a life to live.
+Unexpectedly busy weeks, a vacation, or an illness can easily extend a project by weeks or months.

-So while the actual web design work may only take a few days, a web design PROJECT is a collaboration of two businesses.
-This is something that will always include days and weeks of lag time between tasks.
-This is especially true in building a website because creating a website rarely gets top priority in a small business.
+So while the actual web design work may only take a few days, a web design project is a more complex collaboration.
+A real-world project involving two businesses almost always includes lag time.
+This is especially true in building a website because a company website rarely gets (or deserves) top priority in a busy small business.

-Is a website redesign faster than making a brand new website?
+Is a website redesign quicker than building a new website?

-Yes, a redesign will always be faster because content and other assets (logo, images, PDFs, etc) will already exist.
-Even if the design and content will be completely redone, existing assets will serve as a starting point and reduce project time.
+A redesign will always be faster because content and other assets (logo, images, PDFs) will already exist.
+Even if you recreate the design and content from scratch, any existing assets will serve as a starting point and reduce project time.

-Here are the steps involved in creating a new website, or doing a website redesign/revamp:
+Here are the steps involved in creating a new website or doing a website redesign:

-During setup you'll be offering your input on the overall look and feel.
-You'll point out websites you like, and list the features and elements you want.
-Your designer will put together an outline (sitemap) of the structure of your website and your requirements, and will be requesting things like your logo and domain info.
+During the setup phase, you'll offer your thoughts on the direction of the overall look and feel of the website.
+You'll point out websites you like and list the features and elements you want.
+Your designer will put together an outline (sitemap) of your website's structure and requirements.
+You'll provide any logo files and domain info.

-During the design phase, your designer will go off and design your website home page and a sub-page to present for your review.
-During review, you'll provide feedback and the designer will make revisions until you're thrilled with the look.
+During the design phase, your designer will design your website home page and a sub-page and ask for your feedback.
+Your designer will tweak the design based on your feedback and make revisions until you're happy with the look.
 Once the design is approved, the remaining sub-pages will be built out.

 This is where the design and your content merge.
 If your content needs work, you will be working on that over the next few weeks.
 In the meantime, your designer will be coding the website and adding content as you provide it.
 The website will be optimized for mobile devices and SEO at this stage.